sunnykrGupta/sunnykrGupta.github.io/content/articles/managing-fleets-kubernetes.md

 #### Part - I (Understanding Docker at Dock)
 * Stateless and stateful components.
-    - In computing, a stateless protocol is a communications protocol in which no information is retained by either sender or receiver.
+    - In computing, a stateless protocol is a communication protocol in which no information is retained by either sender or receiver.
 The sender transmits a packet to the receiver and does not expect an acknowledgment of receipt.
 A UDP connection-oriented session is a stateless connection because neither systems maintains information about the session during its life.
     - In contrast, a protocol that requires keeping of the internal state on the server is known as a stateful protocol.
 A TCP connection-oriented session is a 'stateful' connection because both systems maintain information about the session itself during its life.

 * [Understanding containerization concept](https://www.redhat.com/en/containers)